 An increase in reflectivity towards crescent phase is not an unambiguous detection of glint, as forward scattering from clouds, Rayleigh scattering, and geometric effects can all produce a similar behavior. \citet{robinsonetal2010} investigated the extent of the ocean glint effect using a model that included direction-dependent Rayleigh and cloud scattering.
 This work showed that Rayleigh scattering false positives would be avoided by observing in the near-infrared, where the glinting Earth can be twice as bright as a non-glinting Earth.
 Since snow/ice reflectivity decreases at longer wavelengths, observing in the near-infrared would also avoid the glint false positive discussed by \citet{cowanetal2012}, which explains a bias towards probing the icy polar regions of a planet at crescent phases.
+Longitudinal maps made from rotationally-resolved photometry of an Earth-like exoplanet could reveal surface features whose reflectivity increases strongly at crescent phases \citep{lustigyaegeretal2018}, thereby providing another avenue to detect ocean glint effects and rule out surface false positives.
 The location of the maximum contribution from glint for Earth is near a phase angle of 150$^{\circ}$ and, for other planets, would depend on cloud cover, atmospheric thickness, and surface wind speeds.
 As a proof of concept, \citet{robinsonetal2014b} were able to detect glint in unresolved {\it LCROSS} observations of Earth at a phase angle of 130$^{\circ}$, although this study benefited from significant {\it a priori} information.